odoo/documentation/accounting/payables/supplier_bills/manage.rst

 - or Received quantities

-Batch Billing
+Batch Invoiceing
 -------------

-When creating a vendor bill and selecting the appropriate purchase order, you may continue to select additional purchase orders and Twenty20 will add the additional line items from that purchase order..
-If you have not deleted the previous line items from the first purchase order the bill will be linked to all the appropriate purchase orders.
+When creating a vendor invoice and selecting the appropriate purchase order, you may continue to select additional purchase orders and Twenty20 will add the additional line items from that purchase order..
+If you have not deleted the previous line items from the first purchase order the invoice will be linked to all the appropriate purchase orders.